ProjectIgnis/Distribution/README.md

 	* requires editing the deck file, might be tied with the server.
 	* the deck displayed in Deck Edit will no longer display a maximum of 60 cards in the main deck if the deck file contains more than that.

-* Text can now be copied (on windows, CTRL+C) from the chat/duel log.
+* Text can now be copied (CTRL+C) from the chat/duel log.

-* Files can now be dragged and dropped in the client:
+* Files and text can now be dragged and dropped in the client:
-	* drop an YDK file in the deck area in Deck edit and it will load that deck
+	* drop an YDK file in the main menu or the deck area in Deck edit and it will load that deck
 	* drop a card ID/passcode in the deck are in Deck edit and it will add that card to the deck
 		* the same works for card names
+	* drop a ydke:// url in the deck edit area and it will load the deck secified by that url
-	* drop a YRPx file in the replay area in Watch replay and it will load that replay.
+	* drop a YRPx file in the main menu or the replay area in Watch replay and it will load that replay (if valid).
+	* drop a lua file in the main menu or the puzzle area in Puzzles and it will load that puzzle (if valid).
+	* drop text in a text box and it will be inserted there